 All 3 devices launched together in September 2019.
 The 3 mammoth flagship devices had the same A13 Bionic chipset from Apple however the screen sizes and back camera were the distinguishing factors.
 All three models have a few different choices of storage space.

 As with all the new Apple models, these 3 variants came with a new round of accessories including cases and screen protectors.
 Be sure you check out the complete range of accessories for the 3 models at Phonebot.

-If you want to buy iPhone 11, iPhone 11 Pro or iPhone 11 Pro Max in Australia you can compare our prices with that of the Apple website or you can check third-party resellers like Officeworks, Harvey Norman, Binglee, and JB Hifi.
+All three models are available at Phonebot in New & refurbished condition, however, if your after a brand new sealed one then head to Apple's website or you can check third-party resellers like Officeworks, Harvey Norman, Binglee, and JB Hifi.
 You can buy one depending on which screen size you prefer, your budget, or your storage needs.
 Phonebot offers great deals on all the 3 devices unlocked and cheaper than the market price and its perfectly ok to buy a refurbished device.
-Mobile networks like Telstra, Optus, and Vodafone also offer quite expensive month to month plans for people who don't like to pay upfront.
+Mobile networks like Telstra, Optus, and Vodafone also offer quite an expensive month to month plans for people who don't like to pay upfront.